How to Use Machine Outputs in Triggers

 Example 2- Route App

-To do this, select the attribute to check as the output.
+To do this, select the Machine Attribute to check as the output.

 Then, set up the appropriate condition.
 In this case, the app should only progress when the ramp function achieves a value of 75, then routes the app automatically to the next step.
 The trigger will look something like this: